Constitution

 Section 1.
 Sovereign Equality

-The Royal House of Bradley requires:
+The Imperial and Royal House of Bradley requires:

 -